thorbenprimke/realm-recyclerview/README.md

 All these will yield vertical linear or grid layouts.

-The snippet below shows how to include the create a horizontally oriented version of the above recycler view.
+The snippet below shows how to create a horizontally oriented version of the above recycler view.

 ```
     <co.moonmonkeylabs.realmrecyclerview.RealmRecyclerView